Application Process

 Applications are accepted on a rolling basis.

-Requirements
+Eligibility Requirements

-This program is open to individuals who have demonstrated a commitment to UCSF PRIDE values and Principles of Community, have shown resilience in overcoming personal adversity ,and are interested in working with medically/economically/educationally disadvantaged populations.
-This program is open to all who meet academic, professional, and interest criteria.
 In accordance with Federal and State law and University policy, the University of California does not discriminate on the basis of age, gender, race, ethnicity, national origin, religion, sexual orientation, gender identity, health, or disability.
 For detailed information, please visit the Office for the Prevention of Harassment and Discrimination.
-Applicants need not be members of medically/economically/educationally disadvantaged communities to be eligible to participate.
-If you believe that you can benefit from this program, please consider applying.
+UCSF does not use race, gender, sex or other protected categories or proxies for protected categories in the selection process.

 International Medical Graduate Applicants: You must have a California medical license at the start of the fellowship program.
 The process for obtaining a California medical license can be lengthy - we strongly recommend starting the process as early as possible.